Upper Expected Meeting Times for Interdependent Stochastic Agents: Preliminaries

 \subsection{Imprecise Markov Chains}

 Let us consider a set of transition matrices $\T$ on the finite space $\ZZ$, with $|\ZZ|=N$.
-Throughout this paper, we will assume that $\T$ is a non-empty compact and convex set with rows that are independently specified—a property known in the literature as having separately specified rows (SSR)~\cite{HermansSkulj2014, krak2019hitting}.
-The assumption of having separately specified rows is equivalent to defining $N$ separate credal sets, one for each state $z\in \ZZ$.
+Throughout this paper, we assume that $\T$ is a non-empty, compact, and convex set with rows that are independently specified—a property known in the literature as having separately specified rows (SSR)~\cite{HermansSkulj2014, krak2019hitting}.
+The assumption of having separately specified rows is equivalent to defining $N$ separate convex and compact sets of probability distributions, one for each state $z\in \ZZ$.

 An imprecise Markov chain (IMC) can be viewed as a collection of Markov chains.
 A natural example is \( \Pcal^H_{\T} \), the collection of all homogeneous Markov chains whose transition matrix belongs to \(\T\).
 We are interested in computing hitting times for imprecise Markov chains, so we introduce the following upper and lower expectation operators: